Mr. Bershteyn’s recent antitrust litigation representations include:

 - antitrust class actions and other litigation alleging that foreign currency dealers conspired to manipulate benchmark currency exchange rates

 - antitrust class actions alleging conspiracy in the trading of federal agency bonds;

-- antitrust class action alleging a conspiracy among Visa, MasterCard and certain banks concerning ATM access fees (lead counsel on successful certiorari petition to U.S. Supreme Court);
+- antitrust class action alleging a conspiracy concerning ATM access fees (lead counsel on successful certiorari petition to U.S. Supreme Court); and

 - antitrust class action alleging a conspiracy to restrain competition in the credit default swaps market;

 - antitrust class action and enforcement litigation by the Federal Energy Regulatory Commission related to alleged manipulation of energy markets; and

 - antitrust class actions and related state False Claims Act litigations alleging anticompetitive activity related to variable rate debt obligations